 As mentioned above, fragmentation doesn’t present the same problems on an SSD as it does a hard disk.
 Because of this, you could theoretically use larger allocation unit sizes without the performance hit.
 Would this actually speed things up?

-The answer is likely no. So far there haven’t been any real-world examples of larger allocation unit sizes leading to any performance changes on SSDs.
-Larger unit sizes can lead to more writes over time, which would lead to more wear and tear on your SSD.
+The answer is likely no. So far there haven’t been any real-world examples of larger allocation unit sizes leading to any performance changes on SSDs, even though theoretically this could be the case due to the lower complexity of your file system and faster read-write speeds.

 If you’re worried about wearing out your SSD early, this isn’t going to have much to do with it.
-Instead, take a look at our list of things you shouldn’t do with solid state drives.
+Instead, see our guide on checking your hard disk health in Windows 10.
+Also, see our guide on the difference between a DRAM and DRAM-less SSD.